alandoyle/alandoyle.com/content/en/posts/2022-09-07-markdown-cheatsheet.md

 ```

 ```
-No language indicated, so no syntax highlighting in Markdown Here (varies on Github).
+No language indicated, so no syntax highlighting.
-But let's throw in a <b>tag</b>.
 ```

 ## Tables